axyoung/axyoung.github.io/projects.md

 In this group project I worked on developing a web-app that uses the TMDB api to display lists of movies and their details.
 You can also log into tmdb from the app in order to set favorite movies and a watchlist. [https://github.com/osu-cs499-w22/muvi](https://github.com/osu-cs499-w22/muvi)

+This project was uniquely important to me because it was recognized by our professor as exceptional work and kept up on his website in a hall of fame as an example for future students to peruse.

 ## Mobile Development Final - Game Collection

 In this group project I worked on developing a mobile-app that uses the RAWG api to display lists of games and their details.
 You can also use the app's database to set favorite games. [https://github.com/osu-cs492-w22/game-collection](https://github.com/osu-cs492-w22/game-collection)

+I quite enjoyed this project as the sum of my mobile development work and am quite proud of our group producing a fully functional app with a variety of useful features.

 ## Cloud-Application Development Final - Tarpaulin API

 In this group project I worked on developing an api for the Tarpaulin application.
 Tarpaulin is a lightweight course management tool.
 This RESTful API allows users to store and see information about different courses and assignments. [https://github.com/osu-cs493-sp22/final-project-team-12](https://github.com/osu-cs493-sp22/final-project-team-12)

+This project gave me a lot of practical experience when it comes to API design and the intricacies behind it.
+I was able to gain an appreciation for the difficulty and process of defining and designing quality APIs for scalable work, whcih should prove invaluable for the future.

 ## Tokenizing audio: Pipelining TokenLearner Models